fishinwind/workshop/rst/Problem_Sets/problem_set_4/problem_set_4.rst

         # use the records to:
         #
         # 1. calculate the distance between the start of the current record
-        # and the previous record.
+        # and the previous record. note you may need to define a variable
+        # outside of this loop.
         #
         # 2. calculate the bases covered by the intervals for each
         # chromosome. note you may have to define a structure outside of